Estimated reading time: 5 minutes

 Companies leverage advanced computer systems and artificial intelligence to manage flow and inventory.
 The industrial spaces of today have as much wiring infrastructure as the data centers of 20 years ago.
 Often, before a tenant has even claimed an industrial site, builders are pre-wiring facilities.
 This level of computing requires serious power, as well as adequate cooling to keep systems from overheating.

 With the rise of artificial intelligence, we can anticipate a change in human workforce requirements.
 Systems within these facilities are steadily becoming automated, increasing computer requirements.
 But, this also makes demands on the facility design and construction, building to accommodate automated equipment in the future.

-With the rapid growth of industrial real estate within the Dallas/Fort Worth market, developers and tenents want to be sure they’re investing in spaces built for greatness.
+The rapid growth of industrial real estate within the Dallas/Fort Worth market has caused developers and tenants to want to be sure they’re investing in spaces built for greatness.
 Look for a construction team that has experience building sites to accommodate advancing technology and creative solutions to infrastructure.
-Forward thinking now will empower companies to be on the leading edge of distribution in the future.
+Forward-thinking now will empower companies to be on the leading edge of distribution in the future.